The Church's Weaknesses

 Christians enjoy being in their own community -- though the more they seclude themselves, the less they can function in the outside world.
 Thus, many churches have refined denial into an artform, responding to harsh truths with the thought-terminating line “Don’t talk like that” as a means of escaping the pain that always comes coupled with the truth.
 For this reason, Christians need to witness extreme, transparent, and blatant enmity before taking any action.
 American Christians quickly became anti-Communist after watching the show trials and executions of Soviet clergymen.
 By contrast, German Christians were reluctant to become anti-Nazi, since the profoundly anti-communist Hitler never proclaimed to be anti-Christian.
 Thus, Christians easily convinced themselves that Hitler and Nazism were not the enemies of their religion, despite overwhelming evidence to the contrary.

+While churches bill themselves as communities, but their gatherings and meetings involve little more than literally gathering and meeting somewhere.
 Churches are boring, and only offer slogans and platitudes in lieu of opportunities for young people to apply their individual gifts.
+Young people leave their churches because they offer no challenges.
+Church is largely a spectator sport, and the only participation is in supporting roles, since all positions of responsibility are reserved for the clergy.
 According to a 2011 Barna Group survey, 23% of American Christians, ages 18-29 feel that the church does not help them find their purpose, or prepare them for life.

 A 2011 Barna Group survey of revealed that 25% of American Christians, ages 18-29, believe that their church is an anti-science organization; and 18% believe their church is an anti-intellectual organization.
 These are difficult labels for Christians to shed, especially since Paul explicitly conducted book burnings (ACT 19:19).
 In particular, 23% of young Christians have been turned off by the creationists.
 This is especially critical, because 52% of young Christians wish to pursue science-related careers, and only 1% of youth pastors ever address scientific issues.